michelemartone/dabo/README.md

 Maintaining good user experience on a system with multiple users and administrators requires reproducible procedures, e.g. to:
- - ensure basic environment consistent (kind of service level agreement)
+ - ensure the shell environment is consistent
  - spot erroneous behaviours early on
  - manage user side tickets / incidents

-DABO is a script to address this.
+DABO is a humble script to address this.

 ## A minimalistic, non-invasive helper to user-side
  * testing